BigDataIA-Spring2023-Team-05/workshop-chat-gpt/README.md

 ## Documentation

-This project makes use of the ChatGPT API's and  covers some of its 3 main featues leveraging chat gpt:

 Note the user can 'must' upload his/her resume in through built UI

 1. Help recruiters find educational details through resume :